 And that starts from Obama straight on down.

-Bernie Sans, okay.
+Bernie Sands, Sanders, okay.

-You know, Trump was funny yesterday when I was interviewing the president for the Super Bowl, the the interview that aired.
+You know, Trump was funny yesterday when I was interviewing the president for the Super Bowl, the interview that aired.

-And he goes, uh, yeah, communist, because I did a lightning round because there's only so much I can do in eight and a half minutes of airtime in the pregame of the Super Bowl, and I knew people at home.
+And he goes, yeah, communist, because I did a lightning round because there's only so much I can do in eight and a half minutes of airtime in the pregame of the Super Bowl.

 It was just supposed to be a short news segment.

-How do I get if I ask him two other questions?
+How do I get, if I ask him two other questions, that would be eight and a half minutes.

 So I figured out, all right, how can I make it a little more interesting?